Multivariate Generalized Hermite Subdivision Schemes: Existence and Examples of Generalized Hermite Subdivision Schemes

-The transform in \cref{thm:existence} may destroy the symmetry property of the original matrix mask $\mathring{a}$.
-Symmetry property of subdivision schemes is highly desired for their applications in CAGD, data sciences and numerical PDEs for computational efficiency (e.g., see \citet[Section~7.3]{hanbook}).
-Symmetry property of scalar multivariate subdivision schemes has been well understood (e.g., see \citet{han03smaa,hanbook} and references therein).
-However, symmetry property of vector/matrix subdivision schemes is a technical issue and has been only discussed for very special subdivision schemes, e.g., see \citet{hyp04,hyx05,hy06,hz09}.
+Though convergent generalized Hermite subdivision schemes can be constructed theoretically through \cref{thm:existence}, the support of the matrix mask $a$ in \cref{thm:existence} is often very large and the mask $a$ lacks symmetry.
+Therefore, it is not that useful to construct convergent generalized Hermite subdivision schemes by \cref{thm:existence} for practical purposes.
+We now discuss how to construct particular generalized Hermite subdivision schemes with short support, symmetry, and high smoothness.
+Symmetry property of scalar multivariate subdivision schemes has been well understood (e.g., see \cite{han03smaa,hanbook} and references therein).
+However, symmetry property of vector/matrix subdivision schemes is a technical issue and has been only discussed for very special subdivision schemes, e.g., see \cite{hyp04,hyx05,hy06,hz09}.
 To present several examples of generalized Hermite subdivision schemes with the symmetry property, let us briefly discuss the symmetry property of generalized Hermite subdivision schemes.
-We say that a finite set $G$ of $d\times d$ integer matrices is \emph{a symmetry group} if $|\det (E)|=1$ for all $E\in G$ and $G$ forms a group under the matrix multiplication.
+We say that a finite set $G$ of $d\times d$ integer matrices is \emph{a symmetry group} in $\R^d$ if $|\det (E)|=1$ for all $E\in G$ and $G$ forms a group under the matrix multiplication.
 Typical examples of symmetry groups are $G=\{1,-1\}$ for $d=1$ and the following symmetry groups for $d=2$:

 as well as their subgroups.
-The symmetry groups $D_4$ and $D_6$ are often used for the quadrilateral mesh and the triangular mesh in CAGD, respectively.
+The symmetry groups $D_4$ and $D_6$ are often used for the quadrilateral mesh and the triangular mesh in CAGD, respectively, e.g., see \cite[Section~7.2]{hanbook} for details.

 Let $\phi=[\phi_1,\ldots,\phi_r]^\tp$ be a compactly supported refinable vector function satisfying $\wh{\phi}(2\xi)=\wh{a}(\xi)\wh{\phi}(\xi)$ for some matrix mask $a\in \dlrs{0}{r}{r}$.
 Let an ordered multiset $\ind=\{\nu_1,\ldots,\nu_r\}$ as in \eqref{indset} and an ordered multiset $T=\{\tau_1,\ldots,\tau_r\}\subseteq \dR$ be the symmetry centers of the vector function $\phi$.
 Because the symmetry center of $\phi_\ell$ is $\tau_\ell$, the symmetry property of $\phi_\ell$ naturally requires